 If the aspect ratio is set to Auto, images will rearrange to create the best fit on the page.
 They may display in a different order than how they were uploaded.

-Some templates feature a site-wide or page background image added via the Style Editor.
-To add one, click the Background Image tweak or the corresponding image icon within the Style Editor.
-You can upload your own image or license one from Getty Images for $10.
+Some templates feature a site-wide or page background image added via Site Styles.
+To add one, click the Background Image tweak or the corresponding image icon within Site Styles.
+You can upload your own image or search and add a stock image.

 To learn more, visit Adding a background image.

-Some templates feature a site-wide banner image you can add from the Style Editor.
-Click the Banner Image tweak, Header Image tweak, or the corresponding image icon within the Style Editor.
+Some templates feature a site-wide banner image you can add from Site Styles.
+Click the Banner Image tweak, Header Image tweak, or the corresponding image icon within Site Styles.

 For per-page images, open the page's settings, click the Media tab, and then upload an image.

-If your template includes a sidebar, you can change its appearance in the Style Editor.
+If your template includes a sidebar, you can change its appearance in Site Styles.
 For example, in some templates, you can move the sidebar to the left or right.
-To find the sidebar style tweaks, click on the sidebar in the page preview or look for the Sidebar heading in the Style Editor.
+To find the sidebar style tweaks, click on the sidebar in the page preview or look for the Sidebar heading in Site Styles.

 Here's an example of how sidebar tweaks may look for your template: